kubernetes-sigs/kueue/site/content/en/docs/concepts/cluster_queue.md

     whenCanPreempt: Preempt
 ```

-The fields above have the following semantics:
+The fields above do the following:
 - `whenCanBorrow` determines whether a workload should stop finding a better assignment if it can get enough resource by borrowing in current ResourceFlavor.
 The possible values are:
-  - `Borrow` (default): ClusterQueue stops to find a better assignment.
+  - `Borrow` (default): ClusterQueue stops finding a better assignment.
-  - `TryNextFlavor`: ClusterQueue will try the next ResourceFlavor to see if the workload can get a better assignment.
+  - `TryNextFlavor`: ClusterQueue tries the next ResourceFlavor to see if the workload can get a better assignment.
 - `whenCanPreempt` determines whether a workload should try preemtion in current ResourceFlavor before try the next one.
 The possible values are:
-  - `Preempt`: ClusterQueue stops to try preempting in current ResourceFlavor and start from the next one if preempting failed.
+  - `Preempt`: ClusterQueue stops trying preemption in current ResourceFlavor and starts from the next one if preempting failed.
-  - `TryNextFlavor` (default): ClusterQueue will try the next ResourceFlavor to see if the workload can fit in the ResourceFlavor.
+  - `TryNextFlavor` (default): ClusterQueue tries the next ResourceFlavor to see if the workload can fit in the ResourceFlavor.

-Noted that if `whenCanBorrow` is `Borrow` and `whenCanPreempt` is `Preempt`, or both `whenCanBorrow` and `whenCanPreempt` is `TryNextFlavor`, borrowing has a higher priority than preemption.
+By default, the incoming workload stops trying the next flavor if the workload can get enough borrowed resources.
+And Kueue triggers preemption only after Kueue determines that the remaining ResourceFlavors can't fit the workload.

+Note that, whenever possible and when the configured policy allows it, Kueue avoids preemptions if it can fit a Workload by borrowing.

 ## What's next?